-After a promising start the New Labour record on defence has been poor, reducing funding, capability shrinkage, a rash of poor decisions and continuous stream of operational commitments without the fundamental organisational change needed to deliver a responsive organisation.
+After a promising start, the New Labour record on defence has been poor, reducing funding, capability shrinkage, a rash of poor decisions and a continuous stream of operational commitments without the fundamental organisational change needed to deliver a responsive organisation.

 Too many sacred cows have been allowed to graze freely.

 Despite publishing a green paper on defence prior to the election it was always likely there would be a change of government and after the coalition agreement was concluded a defence and security review was announced.

 Making the job of creating a successful strategy almost impossible is the financial situation.
 Many people fail to grasp the seriousness of the debt issue and the need for urgent action.
 After decades of underinvestment in comparison with other department’s one might make a strong case for exempting defence from the general austerity measures being taken across public spending and the ring-fencing of overseas development is especially galling but cuts were always going to have to be found.

 As a backdrop to the need for national austerity measures were a number of other significant factors; a change in the Anglo/US relationship, uncertainty about the future of NATO, an increasingly Euro friendly Conservative party, the complication of a coalition government, a bow wave of unfunded commitments, enduring operations in Afghanistan, new threats, a highly charged political environment and many more.